SymfonyCasts/api-platform3/sfcasts/ep1/hydra.md

 `.json` with  `.jsonld`, this is the *JSON-LD Hydra* description of the *same* API.
 Why do we have both?
 Hydra is a bit more powerful: there are certain things it can describe that OpenAPI can't.
-But OpenAPI is a lot more common and has more tools built on top of it, like React Admin.
+But OpenAPI is a lot more common and has more tools built on top of it.
 API platform provides *both*... in case you need them!

 Next: Let's add some serious debugging tools to our API Platform setup.